Top Biden communications aide has history of sexist Twitter posts

 "The Biden campaign didn’t respond to when given the chance," Grenell added.
 "Why wouldn’t the Biden campaign immediately say 'of course we don’t support this!'??!"

 Pearl is one of several Biden staffers to openly advocate for defunding the nation's police departments – a position Biden says he opposes.
-Matthew Foldi with the Congressional Leadership Fund, a PAC backing House GOP candidates, flagged Pearl's tweets last week, as well as several additional posts "liked" on Twitter by other Biden staffers.
+Matthew Foldi with the Congressional Leadership Fund, a PAC backing House GOP candidates, flagged Pearl's tweets last week, as well as several additional posts "liked" and reposted on Twitter by other Biden staffers.

 'SECURITY RISKS'?
 BIDEN'S PAST RECORD ON GAY RIGHTS INCLUDES HEAD-TURNING QUOTES